LucaNoah/battleships/README.md

 The class also has methods that the game needs to work.
 These are the print_board method, the place_ships method, the shoot_user and shoot_computer method and the all_ships_destroyed method to determine a winner.

+## Imported library's
+---
+- ### random

+I added this library to randomly position the ships and let the computer make a random guess.

+- ### copy

+I added this library to hide the ships of the computer when printing the boards and to create copies of variables.

 ## Testing
 ---
 I have tested this project manually as follows: